Custom Pipeline Cleaning Pigs and Programs Designed for Your Line

 This article was written by Chris Escoe, Senior Product & Technical Specialist at Enduro, with over 20 years in pipeline pigging and cleaning.

-After more than 29 years in the pipeline industry, I’ve learned one simple truth: no two pipelines arealike, and no two cleaning programs should be either.
+After more than 29 years in the pipeline industry, I’ve learned one simple truth: no two pipelines are alike, and no two cleaning programs should be either.
 Every operator wants the same thing — reliable performance, fewer surprises, and inspection runs that don’t fail because of debris or preparation issues.
 But the way you get there depends on your pipeline’s unique conditions.

 Start With the Pipeline, Not the Pig

-When operators ask me what cleaning pig they should run, my first question back is simple: what’s in your line?
+When operators ask me what cleaning pig they should run, my first question back is simple: What’s in your line?

 • Is it paraffin, scale, black powder, or mixed debris?